Building A Better Agile Release Plan, For Beginners

 Don’t be intimidated by Agile release plans.
 They’re a truly innovative, helpful way for you to engage with your work in more efficient ways, and can unlock potential your team didn’t even know they had.

 Agile, waterfall, or anything in between, you need the right tools for the job.
-Visor is an app that helps you turn Jira data into beautiful reports and a variety of charts to help your team work together, better than ever – even if you normally use different tools.
+Visor is a project portfolio management tool that helps you turn data from apps like Asana and Jira into beautiful reports and a variety of charts to help your team work together, better than ever – even if you normally use different tools.
 Try it today for free.

 If you’re on the learning journey about Agile methodologies, here’s what to read next: